FFmpeg/FFV1/ffv1.md

 A Frame is an encoded representation of a complete static image.
 The whole Frame is provided by the underlaying container.

-A Frame consists of the `keyframe` field, `Parameters` (if `version` <= 1), and a sequence of independent slices.
+A Frame consists of the `keyframe` field, `Parameters` (if `version` <= 1), and a sequence of independent Slices.
 The pseudo-code below describes the contents of a Frame.

 `keyframe` field has its own initial state, set to 128.